How to Make Your Spring Move in NYC Stress-Free

 Disassemble Your Furniture

-While many professional NYC moving companies offer basic furniture disassembly and reassembly, it’s a good idea to do it yourself as it will save you money.
+While many professional NYC moving companies offer basic furniture disassembly and reassembly, it’s a good idea to do it yourself, as it will save you money.
 Most local movers charge by the hour, so the more time the movers take, the more you’ll have to pay.
-Plus, doing it yourself also means you know exactly where all the tools, screws, nuts, etc. are once you’ve disassembled a table, for example.
-While the movers will generally tape these items to the largest, solid piece of furniture, there’s still the possibility the tape could come loose or the crew could accidentally leave it behind.
+Plus, doing it yourself also means you know exactly where all the tools, screws, nuts, etc., are once you’ve disassembled a table, for example.
+While the movers will generally tape these items to the largest, solid piece of furniture, there’s still the possibility that the tape could come loose or the crew could accidentally leave it behind.

 Check Your Building’s Moving Requirements

 While many buildings don’t have any requirements, there are some that might require a certification of insurance with specific coverage amounts and reservations to use the elevators.
 You should always ask beforehand so you can get all the necessary information and pass it along to the moving company.
-They will handle everything from that point including providing all the necessary paperwork and permits.
+They will handle everything from that point, including providing all the necessary paperwork and permits.
 Ask the movers to cc you on the emails sending over the documentation so you have a copy.
 That way, if there’s an issue on moving day, you can show the guard or property manager the email.

 Prepare for Allergies

 Spring is notorious for allergies.
 On top of that, moving kicks up a ton of dust.
-When you combine dust and pollen you get a recipe for horrible allergies.
-If you suffer from seasonal allergies, consider wearing a mask when packing and unpacking and keeping a window closed during high pollen days.
+When you combine dust and pollen, you get a recipe for horrible allergies.
+If you suffer from seasonal allergies, consider wearing a mask when packing and unpacking, and keeping a window closed during high pollen days.
 You should also stock up on allergy medication.
 And be prepared to clean your new apartment before unpacking!
 You can get rid of any standing dust or settled allergens to reduce potential triggers.
 There’s nothing worse than having to deal with a horrible allergic reaction right after you’ve settled into your new place.

 Make Your Spring Move with NYC Great Movers